votealign/askbot-devel/README.md

 * askbot/config/words.py

 The compiled translations (*.mo) are created from *.po files using `gettext`.
 Default (English) phrases are located in words.py.
-To compile new text:
+Compile new messages before starting the server:

     make messages